-The Master of Arts (M.A.) degree is available in five different specializations – Clinical Psychology; Industrial-Organizational Research; Psychological Science; and School Psychology.
+The Master of Arts (M.A.) degree is available in four different specializations – Clinical Psychology; Industrial-Organizational Research; Psychological Science; and School Psychology.
 Each specialization offers a unique curriculum that includes required and (for some specializations) elective courses; seminars; and field and/or research experiences.
 Psychological Science students also are required to write a thesis, while other specializations (Clinical, Industrial-Organizational Research) feature an optional thesis.
 Students enrolled in the School Psychology program do not write a thesis, but they have other opportunities to participate in faculty-led research.
 All M.A. specializations are designed so that all requirements can be completed within a two-year timeframe.
 (The School Psychology program also entails a third year of study for the Psychology Specialist degree.)

 Finally, there are a limited number of opportunities for students to register for graduate courses in Psychology on a transient or non-degree admission basis.

 Our Graduate Programs